MileHacker Logo

 The Mediterranean shoreline of The turkish republic does not experience monsoons or hurricanes.
 However, awareness of certain conditions is useful:

 Extreme Summer Temperatures: July and August bring intense heat, occasionally over 40°C (104°F).
-Hydration, light clothing, and seeking shade during peak sun hours (11:BETWEEN 12 and 3 PM) are sensible.
+Hydration, light clothing, and seeking shade during peak sun hours (11:00 to 3 PM) are wise.

-Winter Rain: Winters are generally mild, but heavy rainfall occurs, sometimes causing localized flooding.
+Winter Rain: Wintertime is generally mild, but heavy rainfall occurs, sometimes causing localized flooding.
 Snow is rare directly on the coast.

 Visa & Entry Overview